tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 - ADDITIONAL_AUTH_TENANT_IDS (optional)

 #### Use of VID_AUTHORITY_NAME:

 - For VO hosted authorities, `VID_AUTHORITY_NAME` must be set to a title-case version of the instance name e.g. `Customer Sandbox` or `Customer`
 - For customer hosted authorities, `VID_AUTHORITY_NAME` must not be set

 #### Use of VID_AUTHORITY_DOMAIN:

 - For VO hosted authorities, `VID_AUTHORITY_DOMAIN` must be set to `<instance>.did.verifiedorchestration.com`
 - For VO hosted authorities with custom DNS, `VID_AUTHORITY_DOMAIN` must be set to the customer’s supplied custom DID domain.
 After provisioning, supply the 2 DNS entries to the customer before re-running the pipeline to verify the authority once the DNS entries are complete.
 - For customer hosted authorities, `VID_AUTHORITY_DOMAIN` must not be set

 #### Feature flag variables

+Note: for production instances, make sure you set `DEV_TOOLS_ENABLED` to false (unless explicitly requested by the customer, then also set `DEMO_ENABLED` to false in production instances).

 - AUDIT_LOG_STREAMING_ENABLED (optional feature, use a value of `true` to enable provisioning of the Event Hubs and Stream Analytics job)
 - DEV_TOOLS_ENABLED (optional, use `false` to disable developer tools e.g. in production instances, defaults to `true` if not provided)
-- DEMO_ENABLED (optional, use `false` to disable demo features e.g. in production instances, defaults to `true` if not provided)
+- DEMO_ENABLED (optional, apply a value to control demo features, defaults to `DEV_TOOLS_ENABLED` if not provided)
 - FACE_CHECK_ENABLED (optional, use `false` to disable Face Check feature e.g issuing credentials with face check photo, creating presentation request with face check; defaults to `true` if not provided)

 #### Instance configuration variables